Sheng Pu Erh

 6047-config

-Character Exotic fruit, edgy, astringent, tobacco
+Character Exotic fruit, edgy, astringent, hints of tobacco

-Terroir Xiaohusai, Lincang, Yunnan, China
+Terroir Xiaohusai, Lincang, Yunnan Province, China

-Harvest Spring 2021, March/April
+Harvest Spring harvest 2021, March/April

-Cultivar Yunnan Da Ye Zhong
+Cultivar Yunnan Da Ye Zhong (large leaf); tea trees up to 100 years old (Gushu)

-Grade 92/100 P. (Sheng Pu Erh Category) – Premium
+Grade 92/100 P. (Sheng Pu Erh Category); Premium

 €14.90